FlorianSp2000/behavior-transformer-for-robotic-manipulation/README.md

 # Behavior Transformer (BeT) for PushT Robotic Manipulation

-This repository contains an implementation of the Behavior Transformer (BeT) for the PushT robotic manipulation task, built using the LeRobot framework as part of a coding challenge.
+This repository implements the **Behavior Transformer (BeT)** method from the paper ["Behavior Transformers: Cloning k modes with one stone"](https://arxiv.org/pdf/2206.11251) for the PushT robotic manipulation task using the LeRobot framework as part of a coding challenge.

 ## Results